 The Raising Children Network provides a good summary of the general process of diagnosis and what to expect when seeking an assessment for your child.

 Adults (and children, if there’s a preference not to wait for state funded services) are assessed for autism by either a psychologist or a psychiatrist.
 This may sometimes include other allied health professionals eg speech therapist or occupational therapist.
-Lists of Tasmanian psychologists and psychiatrists who have indicated to us their interest in autism can be found here:
+Please contact us for details of psychologists, psychiatrists, speech pathologist and occupational therapists experienced in autism assessment.

 Children under the age of 13 may be eligible for Medicare rebates if referred by paediatrician or psychiatrist under the Access to Diagnosis plan.
 Allied health professionals must be registered for Medicare in order for a claim to be made.
 For details, see the Department of Health’s information page.